KayarBlue/GeoSoftGPF_1/README.md

 The dataset can be found here: http://dx.doi.org/10.5281/zenodo.18943.
 Software is released under GNU GPL 3.0 license.
 Software (except stickplot.m) were written in 2011 by Mimi Tzeng (orcid.org/0000-0001-9396-3217), Dauphin Island Sea Lab, Kyeong Park Lab, with funding from the Fisheries Oceanography in Coastal Alabama (FOCAL) program.
 The workflow that connects all of these scripts is illustrated in this diagram: http://dx.doi.org/10.5281/zenodo.20656.
-It will be described in an upcoming paper: Tzeng, M.W., K. Park, and B. Dzonwkowski. (in prep).
-A Subset of a Time-Series of Hydrographic and Current Data from a Permanent Moored Station Outside Mobile Bay, Alabama (27 Jan to 18 May 2011).
+It will be described in an upcoming paper: Tzeng, M.W., B. Dzonwkowski, and K. Park. (in prep).
+Data Processing for a Small-Scale Long-Term Coastal Ocean Observing System Near Mobile Bay, Alabama.
 AGU Earth and Space Science.

 Software includes:
 1. mooring_all.pl - a perl script for preparing Seabird and YSI data files for import into Matlab (full metadata: http://ontosoft.org/portal/#browse/Software-uruml4oqtqp2).
 Step D in the workflow.